 Along with a smaller burst of steam, handheld models also have a smaller capacity.
 This means they don’t provide steam for as long as larger models.
 The upside is the reduced capacity also minimises weight.

 A minor drawback is that there are fewer portable steam cleaners on the market.
 This reduces choice and competition.
-Brands such as Vax, VonHaus, Hoover and Bissell all offer handheld options though, so there are still some great choices.
+Brands such as Vax, VonHaus, Hoover and Bissell all offer handheld options, so there are still some great choices.
+On the other hand, there are many cheaper options that are not worth the money.

 It’s also important to have realistic expectations of a handheld steam cleaner.
 While the best models provide a powerful burst of steam, for the toughest cleaning tasks you’re better off with a full-size model.
 For smaller jobs, however, nothing beats the convenience of a handheld steam cleaner.